Hero Background

 • Luxury Vinyl Plank (LVP) — Water-resistant, softer underfoot, and available in many wood looks.

-• Porcelain Tile — Highly durable and great for busy households.
+• Porcelain Tile — Extremely durable and easy to maintain.

-• Engineered Hardwood — Offers warmth and continuity with adjacent rooms.
+• Engineered Hardwood — Warmth + continuity with adjacent spaces.

 7. Lighting: One of the Most Underrated Transformations

-• Task lighting — Under-cabinet LED strips and pendants over islands or peninsulas.
+• Task lighting — under-cabinet LED strips and pendants over islands.

-• Accent lighting — Cabinet interior lights, toe-kick lighting, or open-shelf spotlights.
+• Accent lighting — toe-kick lighting, interior cabinet lighting, or shelf highlights.

 8. Appliances & Smart Upgrades: Bringing Your Kitchen Into 2026

-Your existing appliances may still function, but compared to newer models, they often:
+Your existing appliances may still function, but compared to newer models, they often use more power and water, run louder, and lack modern safety and convenience features.

 • Counter-depth refrigerators for a built-in look